Capital City: Brussels

 Transportation in Belgium

-Belgium has one of the better organised public transport systems in Europe that is quite cheap and efficient.
+Belgium has one of the better-organised public transport systems in Europe that is quite cheap and efficient.
 One of the things we recommend that you do right away is to get a MOBIB card, issued by the National Railway Company of Belgium.
 It works for all kinds of public transport, not just trains.
 It works by uploading the different tickets for the different forms of transportation you need but not the actual tickets.
 You can get more information about the MOBIB card right here.

-Train travel is mostly used to get from city to city since it’s a very well organised regional system that is quite quick, not only because of the short distances.
-It’s easily accessible from the Brussels national airport, giving you the opportunity to get to a certain place in no time and without spending a fortune.
+Train travel is mostly used to get from city to city since it’s a very well-organised regional system that is quite quick, not only because of the short distances.
+It’s easily accessible from the Brussels National Airport, giving you the opportunity to get to a certain place in no time and without spending a fortune.

 There are three bus companies that handle the routes not served by the other means of transportation: TEC, STIB and De Lijn.
 STIB buses take care of the Brussels metropolitan area, TEC handles the Wallonia territories and De Lijn is responsible for the Flemish part of the country.

-Travelling in the cities is also easy, with plenty of eco-friendly options such as the city bikes and electric city scooters.
+Travelling in the cities is also easy, with plenty of eco-friendly options such as city bikes and electric city scooters.
 Since the distances, aren’t that great and Belgians are quite environmentally conscious, those two means of transport are quite popular and easy to obtain.
 The city scooters have their own rental system that includes a very useful mobile application that lets you see where the nearest free scooter is.
 You just have to scan the QR code and you’re ready to go!

 Driving your own car in Belgium

-If you already have a car, you would probably want to use it once you live in Belgium.
+If you already have a car, you will probably want to use it once you live in Belgium.
 Documents-wise, you can use your UK driving license but we really recommend that you obtain a European license as soon as you arrive.
 It just makes contact with the law a lot easier.
 You can get one by visiting the town hall with your UK license, your ID card, €25 and two passport-sized photographs.
 You also have to register your car with the VRA in order to drive it on the roads.
 Driving an unregistered vehicle can get you into a ton of trouble, including a hefty fine.

 Regarding the road situations, they are quite diverse – from awful traffic jams around the bigger cities to pleasant, quiet and good looking rural roads.
 It should go without saying, but we will mention it anyway.
 No more driving on the left.
 Yes, sounds horrible, but it’s not that hard to get used to.
 Priority comes from the right, you drive on the right and traffic comes from the right.
 And even though it does not seem right, it’s just how it is.